renato76/sei-project-3/README.md

 ## Deployement

-The app was finally deployed through Heroku, we linked upo and tested the frontend and backend so that the app would load simply from the backened only.
+The app was finally deployed through Heroku, we linked upo and tested the frontend and backend so that the app would load simply from the backend only.
 Once this was fine, we deployed to Heroku and changed the database server from DBLabs to Atlas DB.

 # Product Walkthrough